 When it comes to e-commerce, clear navigation is key.
 Customers like to be able to find what they're looking for and make purchases quickly.
-Therefore, keeping your products well-organized can make a big difference to your customers' experience and satisfaction.
+Therefore, keeping your products well-organized can make a big difference to your customer's experience and satisfaction.
 One effective way to improve navigation and organization in your e-commerce store is to display products by category.

 Fortunately for WooCommerce users, WordPress includes taxonomies for categorizing posts, products, and other content.
 By grouping your products into product categories, you'll make it easier for customers to find their desired items.
-Plus, if you display products by category using tables on your shop page, customers can more efficiently browse and search through your product catalog.
+Plus, if you display products by category using tables on your shop page, customers can more efficiently browse.
+As well as search through your product catalog.

 In this article, we'll talk about product categories and how they can improve your online store.
 We'll also guide you on how to get product category in WooCommerce and show you how to create a WooCommerce product category list with our Product Table plugin.
-You can list products by category or subcategory on your homepage, shop page - anywhere across your WooCommerce store!
-You can also create category pages, and completely customize how you show products on your frontend.
+You can list products by category or subcategory on your homepage, shop page, or anywhere across your WooCommerce store.
+You can also create category pages and completely customize how WooCommerce show products by category on your front end.

 Let's get started!